oprypin/crsfml/README.md

 **See [introduction](#introduction), [examples](examples), [documentation][].**

-*CrSFML* supports CSFML 2.2.
+*CrSFML* supports CSFML 2.3; see older releases for CSFML 2.2.
 It has been tested on Linux 64-bit.
 It should work on other major systems if Crystal supports them.

-[CSFML][] 2.2, which requires [SFML][] 2.2, must be installed to use it.
+[CSFML][] 2.3, which requires [SFML][] 2.3, must be installed to use it.

 Crystal 0.6.1 and earlier are **not** supported.